Does the Ford Explorer Have Transmission Problems?

 Does the Ford Explorer have transmission problems?

-Why Ford Explorer transmission problems are in the top 10 most common issues for this SUV, it’s not as bad as it used to be.
+Yes, actually, Ford Explorer transmission problems are in the top 10 most common issues for this SUV, it’s not as bad as it used to be.
 According to Car Complaints, older Explorer models used to struggle with transmission issues.
+The 2023 model could be clear.

 Some of the Explorers involved are from 2002, 2004, and 2006.
-So, if you have an Explorer that old, then you probably already faced the problem.
+So, if you have an Explorer from that generation, then you probably already faced the problem.
 However, the 2016 Ford Explorer’s most common complaint is about transmission failure.

 There are reposts of hard shifts, sudden loss of power, unintended acceleration, lurching, and grinding.
 The transmissions started to fail between 16,000 to 95,000 miles, casting quite a wide net.

-But there are no recalls or investigations about transmission issues.
+However, there are no recalls or investigations about transmission issues.
 Also, the Explorer was redesigned in 2020.
 That’s when it got a new smooth-shifting 10-speed automatic transmission.
+This transmission is an excellent upgrade.

 Ever since 2016, there have been fewer reports of transmission issues.
 The 2020 model has seven complaints, the 2021 model has three reports, and the 2022 has no transmission problems listed.
 This indicates that the problem may have been corrected.